 - Naming specific chords or chord progressions

 - Naming a musical device such as an appoggiatura.

 - Some layers will be more difficult to name or describe – you may not for example instantly spot an Alberti bass.

 You will be told which Area of Study the piece is linked to and given a brief explanation of the piece.
 You won’t be told the title or composer and you won’t have a score.
-What you need to quickly do is start to compare it to music that you know and maybe even a piece from the anthology.
-This will help you to think about the context and potential lines of argument for the piece.
+What you need to quickly do is start to compare it to music that you know or a piece from the anthology.
+This will help you to think about the context and potential lines of argument.
 You may think of a composer that you think could have composed the piece.

 You then need to clearly look at the question and see what it is asking you to do.
 It is likely to ask you something specific but give you scope to talk about a range of musical elements.
 It might suggest how the music represents something or how it portrays some specific lyrics.
-The question could ask about features of the music that place it in a specific time period – you can prepare for this by really knowing your music history.
-The question is fundamentally about unpacking and unpicking the composers originally intentions behind the music.
-What did the composer want to achieve and what sound were they going for.
+The question could ask about features of the music that place it in a specific time period.
+You can prepare for this by really knowing your music history.
+The question is fundamentally about unpacking and unpicking the composers intentions behind the music.
+What did the composer want to achieve and what sound were they going for?

 You need to aim to discuss as many of the elements of music as possible:

 - Instrumentation – listen out for specific instruments that may point to a period in history or may be obviously representing something specific.
 Also consider the instrumental grouping and if that points to a specific period or genre.
 A chamber group for example or a Concerto Grosso.
 The harpsichord might be used if it is a baroque piece or if it is aiming to make you think of that period of time.